 - another service such as a workshop or course for the family.

 The fee for service follows market standards.

-Buds in Bloom© offers orientation and referral services to network partners and resources that can best meet child and family needs.
+Buds in Bloom© offers orientation and referral services to community resources that can meet child and family needs.
 The personalized pediatric program is individually designed, and can consist of a range of specialized services for children, their parents and the family.

 Summer day camp staff, club staff or group program staff, may receive Tailored Staff Training when one or more of their campers face challenges in participation, safety, integration or enjoyment.
 We get requests from directors of camps, clubs and group programs, when children registered in a group program face these challenges.